milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 ##Concluding Thoughts

 The transition from fixed price to free-to-play has hidden effects.
 Instead of owning a game and using it as you please, games are now a service.
 Games are subject to change, whether that means new content, changes to existing content, or otherwise.
-When you download a game, you're not committing yourself to get your foot in the door anymore.
-Game developer don't care about the initial purchase - that's small potatoes compared to the money they can get from you over time.
+When you download a game, you're not committing your wallet anymore.
+And game developers don't mind - your intial purchase is small potatoes compared to the money they can get from you over time.

-The free-to-play revenue model means that your time and money is constantly being fought for.
+The free-to-play revenue model means that your time and money are constantly being fought for.
 As a consumer, this sounds good - you can invest proportionally to your interest.
-On the other hand, games used to be complete products that were sold as-is, and now they've evolved.
+On the other hand, games used to be complete products that were sold as-is, and now they're being sold with promised features not delivered because they will be part of future updates - partially complete.
 With services such as [Steam's Early Access](http://store.steampowered.com/genre/Early%20Access/) people are buying unfinished games before they're even released.

 The name of the game is customer retention.
 When you play a free-to-play game and don't pay, you're costing the company money.
 They pay server upkeep fees, they paid to create the game, and they pay to support it.
-Every dollar that you don't spend is a dollar they need to come from someone else - but there are people willing to throw it in.
+Every dollar that you don't spend is a dollar they need to come from someone else - and there are people willing to throw it in.
 Games like Clash of Clans have top players spending more than [$250 per week and playing simultaneously on multiple devices](http://www.nytimes.com/2013/12/22/technology/master-of-his-virtual-domain.html) just to stay at the top.
 The real money in free-to-play games is in targeting the whales - the 1% of players that are willing to shell out hundreds or thousands of dollars for virtual items - that cost nothing, and can be infinitely resold.

 *[RMT]: Real Money Transfer